jwbuurlage/Bulk/docs/introduction.rst

 ----------

 Bulk strives to provide a modern interface for writing performant parallel and distributed software.
 The lowest level is to be implemented with heavily optimized technologies such as MPI, while the higher levels provide a level of abstraction that allows average developers to develop highly efficient parallel software for both HPC and Big Data applications.

+The Bulk project aims to provide the performance and fine-grain tunability of HPC software libraries such as MPI, with the ease-of-programming commonly found in Big Data platforms such as Hadoop and Spark.